towardsdata/towardsdata.github.io/_posts/data/data-lake-and-lakehouse/2023-10-20-what-sets-lakehouses-apart-from-one-another.markdown

 Due to the increasing popularity of the lakehouse, there is a growing need and interest in comparing these open-source lakehouse projects.
 There are a number of good lakehouse comparison studies and benchmarking blog posts that cover all aspects of features, but in this post, I cover the most essential features and provide statistics.

 It is crucial to keep in mind that no single lakehouse is invariably superior in every way and may possibly take over the others.
 Each lakehouse has its own strengths and weaknesses due to the fact that it evolved over different time periods and had varying goals while addressing the primary pain points of the data lake.
-The choice between these lake residences must be based on our specific use cases and requirements.
+The choice between these lakehouses must be based on our specific use cases and requirements.

 Note that not only does each lakehouse have unique features, but it also does things uniquely.
 The unique features and unique way of doing things set Lakehouses apart from one another.
 In the current data landscape, lakehouses are emerging rapidly, and each developer community is working hard to fill in the gaps and introduce new capabilities down the line.
 Therefore, the one (lakehouse) who lacks specific features today could thrive with the addition of new abilities and take the lead tomorrow.
 Having said that, we must keep a close watch on the trends that influence these lake residences.